pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 ### Required dependencies

-Your core project dependencies represent the packages that a user needs to install and use your package.
+Your core project dependencies represent the packages that a package manager (`pip` or `conda`) needs to install in order for your package to work properly in a user's environment.
 Dependencies can be stored in a `dependencies` array located within the `[project]` table of your **pyproject.toml** file.
 This looks something like this: